-Remuneration arrangements are designed to attract, retain, and motivate talented colleagues while complying with the overall Marsh McLennan policies, local legal and regulatory requirements.
+Remuneration arrangements are designed to attract, retain, and motivate talented colleagues while complying with overall Marsh McLennan policies, local legal and regulatory requirements.

-The Firm follows the guiding principles established by MMC for its compensation design, decisions, and actions.
+The Firm follows the guiding principles established by Marsh McLennan for its compensation design, decisions, and actions.
 These principles are in line with our commitment to creating value for our shareholders, while also ensuring a balanced approach to managing risk and reward in our compensation programs, policies, and practices.
-We aim to foster a strong performance culture by offering both short-term and long-term variable compensation, with the ability to differentiate among individuals based on actual results.
-Our target compensation levels are set competitively in the markets where we operate, with flexibility to recognise different business models and markets for talent.
-Furthermore, we strive to maximize the perceived value of our programs by maintaining transparent processes and utilising effective communications.
+The Firm aims to foster a strong performance culture by offering both short-term and long-term variable compensation, with the ability to differentiate among individuals based on actual results.
+Our target compensation levels are set competitively in the markets that the Firm operates in, with flexibility to recognise different business models and markets for talent.
+Furthermore, the Firm strives to maximise the perceived value of our programs by maintaining transparent processes and utilising effective communications.